Check in with Missouri Valley College's admissions department to confirm any application fees and information.

 |2.00 and 2.49||17.53%|

-Missouri Valley College is not test optional.
+Missouri Valley College does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 37% of Missouri Valley College's first-year students submitted their SAT scores with their application.
 41% of admitted applicants sent ACT scores.